skilcoyne13-go/wsi-prefilter-qc/VALIDATION.md

   — read `findings_summary` either way.

 If this batch runs cleanly and the verdicts look sane for slides you already know the ground truth on, Layer 2 is done.
-This still isn't proof the tool *catches* anything on your data — only that it runs without errors and produces plausible-looking output.
-That's what Layer 3 is for.
+This is proof that it runs without errors and produces plausible-looking output.

-## Layer 3 — Deliberately prove each check catches something (the important part)
+## Layer 3 — Prove each check catches something (the important part)

 A tool that only ever passes is indistinguishable from one that does nothing.
-This layer is what actually proves the checks work on your data — by watching each one catch a problem you deliberately introduced, not just by watching it stay quiet.
+This layer is what proves the checks work on your data - by watching each one catch a problem you deliberately introduced, not just by watching it stay quiet.